nioc/web-music-player/API.md

 The API returns:
 - 201 with an array of the added tracks,
 - 400 if folder attribute is omitted,
+- 401 if authorization token is missing or invalid,
+- 403 if requester is not granted to manage library,
 - 500 in case of error.

 ### 1.3 Folders